 Her husband Mike is also a cancer survivor and is very supportive of her joining the SLVCRF board.
 Darlene and Mike are franchise owners of Dream Vacations and have been helping people from all over the country create memories through travel since 2004.
 Together they love to travel, hike and make music on guitar and bass, and spend time with their best dog, Bear.

 Courtney Allen – Secretary

-Dr. Courtney Allen began serving on the board for the San Luis Valley Cancer Relief Fund in December, 2018.
+Dr. Courtney Allen began serving on the board for the San Luis Valley Cancer Relief Fund in December 2018.
 She currently serves as secretary and is grateful to have the opportunity to support a cause that is very close to her heart.
 Courtney has experienced the impact of cancer through her aunt's, mother's, and sister’s personal battles with the disease.
 She also lost her significant other to colon cancer in 2016.

 Courtney is an Assistant Professor of Counselor Education at Adams State University where she coordinates the master's program in school counseling.
 She also serves as the Vice President-Post Secondary for the Colorado School Counseling Association and has a small private counseling practice in Alamosa.
 In her spare time, she enjoys skiing, camping, cooking, and playing with her dog, Reilly.

-Vanessa Tapia – Member at Large
+Brenda Perez – Member at Large

-Jeremy Silva – Member at Large
+Kathy Palmer-Heim – Member at Large